9 – 30 November

 “The performing arts need to be saved now.
 Not next week, or next month.
 If they die, an ecosystem this intricate and evolved cannot be rebuilt from scratch”.
 Sam Mendes, Film and Theatre Director

 We are delighted to help support the fundraising initiative ‘Custodians for Covid’ set up by Oxford-based photographer Joanna Vestey and collaborator Tara Rowse in order to raise funds for threatened arts institutions.
 It’s first edition focuses on raising money for theatres currently in crisis due to the Covid-imposed lockdown.
 This includes world renowned theatres such as The National Theatre, The Roundhouse and the Young Vic.
-The second edition prints will be displayed, one photograph or institution a day, in our Cork Street gallery window, twenty one venues over twenty one days.
+The second edition prints will be released online, one photograph or institution a day, twenty two venues over twenty two days.

 Each image in the series features an iconic theatre space in which Vestey has highlighted a ‘Custodian’.
 The Custodian’s presence brings the setting to life and celebrates the often-unknown role of the guardians who continue to maintain these institutions.
 The series explores themes such as heritage, stewardship, identity and preservation, which feels even more poignant given the isolation so many are currently experiencing and the uncertainties so many face.